basho/basho_docs/source/languages/en/riak/ops/advanced/backends/leveldb.md

 ## Parameter Planning

-The following steps walk you through setting parameters and evaluating how much working memory (i.e. RAM) you'll need for a given levelDB implementation.
+The following steps walk you through setting parameters and evaluating how much working memory (i.e. RAM) you'll need for a given LevelDB implementation.

 ### Step 1:  Calculate Available Working Memory

 Current unix-like systems (Linux / Solaris / SmartOS) use physical memory that is not allocated by programs as buffer space for disk operations.
-In Riak 1.2, levelDB is modeled to depend upon this Operating System (OS) buffering.
+In Riak 1.2, LevelDB is modeled to depend upon this Operating System (OS) buffering.
 You must leave 25-50% of the physical memory available for the operating system (25-35% if servers have Solid State Drive (SSD) arrays, 35-50% if servers have spinning hard drives).

-levelDB working memory is calculated simply as the memory not reserved for the OS.
+LevelDB working memory is calculated simply as the memory not reserved for the OS.

 ```bash
 leveldb_working_memory = server_physical_memory * (1 - percent_reserved_for_os)